 Butter each slice of bread on one side only.
-On the non-buttered side of each slice, spread on a bit of the Raspberry Chipolte Sauce, about the amount you would use if you were spreading jelly or jam.
-Top with roast beef and onions.
+On the non-buttered side of each slice, place your sandwich ingredients.
 Top with the remaining slice of bread and place butter side down on a sizzling grill pan.
 Place the high-tech panini press on top of the sandwiches and sizzle until browned with nice grill marks, just a couple of minutes… Flip sandwiches over and repeat.

 And look!
 My homemade panini press stores much easier than the store-bought version.
 If your kitchen is anything like mine, stuffed to the gill with gadgets, you’ll appreciate this.
 Plus clean-up was a breeze, I just tossed the aluminum foil into the recycle and rewrapped with fresh and it’s ready to go for next use.

 - 8 slices country-style bread, each ½ inch thick

 - 10 oz. sharp cheddar cheese, shredded

 - 4 large tomato slices, each halved crosswise

 - Preheat a grill pan over medium high heat.

 - Brush one side of each bread slice with the melted butter.
 Place the slices, buttered side down, on a clean work surface.
 Spread ½ tablespoon pesto sauce on each slice of bread.
 Sprinkle 2 Tbs. cheese on each of 4 slices, then top each with 2 bacon slices and 1 tomato slice.
 Sprinkle the remaining cheese on top, dividing evenly.
 Top each with one of the remaining bread slices, buttered side up.